nikitavoloboev/data/tools/tools.md

 # Tools

-I love software and non software tools that help me in some way.
-Most tools I use & like are mentioned appropriately in other parts of the wiki.
+Tools I use & like are mentioned in [my workflow](../sharing/my-workflow.md).

 ## Other